arup-group/pqm-hellebores/README.md

 ## Calibration

-The four channels of the ADC each have an associated DC offset and gain calibration factor.
+The four channels of the ADC each have associated calibration factors: DC offset, analogue gain and timing skew.
 The calibration factors for each device are stored in the `calibrations.json` file.
 The identity of the specific device at hand is stored in the `configuration/identity` file.
 Hardware scaling and calibration factors are applied to the data stream by the `scaler.py` program.

-The `calibrator.py` program runs the ADC for 10 seconds.
-In conjunction with a calibrated true RMS multimeter, it can be used to determine device-specific offset and gain calibration factors to be entered into the `calibrations.json` file.
+The `calibrator.py` program is used in conjunction with a calibrated true RMS multimeter.
+The calibration procedure is used to determine device-specific calibration factors to be entered into the `calibrations.json` file.